withersm/readout/README.md

 2. Redis 6.2+ and it's build requirements

 #### Other Reqs
-1. Ethernet card supporting jumbo frames
+1. Ethernet card supporting jumbo frames of 8208 bytes or more
 2. Ubuntu 20.04+ LTS
+3. Ubuntu network configured for a mtu of 9000

 Please use requirements.txt to satisfy dependencies.